LeoPhilly/grpo-profiling-harness/design_doc.md

 ### Why choose A100 40GB instead of H100 80GB?

-I initially planned to use A100 80GB, but unfortunately lambda labs only had the A100 40GB available, and the A100 was about ⅓ of the cost of the H100.
+I initially planned to use A100 80GB, but unfortunately Lambda Labs only had the A100 40GB available, and the A100 was about ⅓ of the cost of the H100.

 ## Loss Formula Calculation